percy/storybook-action/README.md

-# Percy Storybook GitHub Action
+# Percy for Storybook

-A GitHub action to run Percy Storybook for visual testing.
+A GitHub action to visually test Storybook with Percy.

 ## Quick start